mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 * Travel for its potential members to meet with a ward or branch is difficult.

-* A small number of members speak a language that is different from those in the ward or branch.
+* A small number of members speak a language other than the language of their unit, including sign language.

 * Members in the military are best served by being in a group (see [38.9.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number209-p748#title_number209)).